Music boxes: the magic of melodies in miniature

 While Europe, particularly Switzerland, was the main producer of music boxes, they were also embraced with great fondness and artistry in other regions around the world.

-Swiss Mastery: Music Boxes in Switzerland
+Swiss mastery: music boxes in Switzerland

 Switzerland was at the vanguard of music box production in the 19th century.
 With a long history of excellence in watchmaking, it's not surprising that Swiss artists also excelled in music box craftsmanship.